calfav/ClipBoard-Health-Assessment/README.md

 FOR THE FIRST QUERY_

--- This query selects the month from the created_at column, and calculates the average first reply time and average first resolution time for each month.
+-- This query selects the month from the created_at column and calculates the average first reply time and average first resolution time for each month.

 SELECT